The Bookshelf

 ★★★☆☆

 I had hoped to like this more than I did.
 In my opinion, this one should be labeled YA.
 In the last third of the book the story loses it's groundedness that made me like the first 2/3rds.
-After Robin kills professor Lovell, the story goes more and more into a ridiculous YA style.
+[Spoilers ahead] After Robin kills professor Lovell, the story goes more and more into a ridiculous YA style.
 I understand the message about revolution, but I disagree with the idea that revolution can be done by about 6 really dedicated people, instead of a big group banding together.

 Dune cover